GeorginaCarlisle/GeorginaCarlisle/README.md

 <details>
 <summary>Click here to learn more</summary>

 The user takes on the role of a detective and has the chance to visit different locations, pick up clues and question the suspects to gain further information.
-Only by paying attention to the clues will they be able to work out who the thief is and where they have hidden the item.
+Only by paying attention to the clues will they be able to work out who the thief is and where the stolen item is hidden.

-Python and complex logic were used to create the programme which uses an API to pull all the relevant clues and case information from a Google sheet.
+Python and complex logic were used to create the program which uses an API to pull all the relevant clues and case information from a Google sheet.
 This has allowed multiple cases to be programmed each with multiple scenarios.
 Random number generation is then used to choose which storyline the user will be presented with.
-The programme also passes the users choices back to the sheet, leaving a clear trail in case of errors and providing data which will inform future development.
+The program also passes the users choices back to the sheet, leaving a clear trail in case of errors and providing data which will inform future development.

 [Link to 'Case Closed' repository](https://github.com/GeorginaCarlisle/detective-game-p3)